ppchuchkov1/diggital-agency/README.md

 Getting Started 🚀

-First rename unziped folder to diggital-agency.
+First rename unziped folder to diggital-agency

 Create new MySQL Database , named it digital-agency and import SQL file from main directory - digital-agency.sql